JuliaLang/www.julialang.org/drafts/_posts/2012-08-16-design-and-implementation-of-julia.md

 ---
 layout: post
-title: "Design and implementation of Julia"
+title: "A paper on the design and implementation of Julia"
 authors:
     - <a href="http://github.com/JeffBezanson/">Jeff Bezanson</a>
     - <a href="http://karpinski.org/">Stefan Karpinski</a>